 Cheap seats on the day of departure – available mainly on routes to North America and UK.

 Although the tickets can be bought three months before departure, it will depend on the availability on the day.

 A reasonable option if you can wait around until a seat becomes available.

 Sometimes with these, you just need to rock up at the airport and wait in line.
-Not always a good option with a child who has little patience.
+Not always a good option for a child who is impatient.